axelvaldez/radical-companies/_posts/missing chapters/2022-05-07-rcoins-decentralized-minting.markdown

     <tr style="vertical-align:text-top; ">
      <th style="padding-right:1ex; text-align:right; border-right:1px solid black; ">Going Along</th>
      <td style="padding-left:1ex; ">
       <p>One type of “bad actor” is people who “go along.”
 We normally don’t think of them as bad actors, “they’re just nice people.”
 In any case, Shui is one of them.
 He notices that Namir is taking more than he contributed, but he doesn’t say anything and talks to Namir.
-Shui turns a blind eye towards Namir's bad behavior and goes by untested assumptions.
+Shui turns a blind eye towards Namir&rsquo;s bad behavior and goes by untested assumptions.
 “Namir is a nice guy and maybe he needs a little bit more than me.”</p>
      </td>
     </tr>
     <tr>